jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 A big reason for this is the loyalty stories foster in humanity.
 Stories are meant to pass-on knowledge to aid everyone's continuous evolution, but they often become fake to prevent evolution.

 As the saying goes "hard times creates hard people, who play the game of evolution to create easy times, which thus breeds easy people, who stop evolving, and thus create hard times".
-During this cycle, the stories used to pass-on the hard-won lessons so humanity can continually move over boxes of evolution, transform into stories to antagonize anyone playing the game.
+During this cycle, the stories used to pass-on the hard-won lessons so humanity can continually move over boxes of evolution, transform into stories to antagonize anyone playing the game of evolution.

 That's why no civilization has ever won two ages in a row.
-The winners have so much power, they become soft and rest on their laurels.
+The winners have so much power, they stop rolling the dice and rest on their laurels.
 Too distant from frontline pain, innovating new levers of power becomes a threat to an established way of life.
-To keep themselves in power leaders antagonize evolution by creating stories like elitism, racism, and sexism, for the same reason Cinderella's stepmother tore the dress, locked the attic, and shattered the glass slipper, they don't want to compete at a new starting line.
+To keep themselves in power holders of current levers of technological power antagonize evolution by creating stories like elitism, racism, and sexism, for the same reason Cinderella's stepmother tore the dress, locked the attic, and shattered the glass slipper, they distract the powerless and themselves using meaningless biological differences so they don't need to compete at the starting line of a new game of technological evolution.

 America won the Industrial Age.
 It did so with a mixture of hardwork, ingenuity, and injustice.
 And, in 1970, America invented the personal computer and the internet.
-This is the technology of the future, but we are not yet in the Internet Age, for the same reasons seeing the bridge didn't upgrade the Germans all those years ago.
+This is the technology of the future, but we are not yet in the Internet Age, for the same reasons seeing the bridge didn't upgrade the Germans all those years ago .

 We haven't transformed our society to the possibilities of modern technology.